mia-platform/lc39/docs/main-entrypoint.md

 As the first route, the default implementation of this endpoint will always respond `OK` status and the `200` `HTTP` code as soon as the service is up.

 The third route can be used as _check-up_ route, to verify if all the functionalities of the service are available or not.
-The purpose of this route should be to check the availability of all the dependencies of the service and reply with a _check-up_ of the service.<br>As the others, the default implementation of this endpoint will always respond
+The purpose of this route should be to check the availability of all the dependencies of the service and reply with a _check-up_ of the service.<br />As the others, the default implementation of this endpoint will always respond
 `OK` status and the `200` `HTTP` code as soon as the service is up.

 The default implementations are a nice placeholder until you can add some logic tied to your service.